dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 Our goal is to create a getJSON function that returns a promise that will enable us to register success and failure callbacks for asynchronously getting JSON-formatted data from the server.
 For the underlying implementation, we use the built-in XMLHttpRequest object that offers two events: onload and onerror.
 The onload event is triggered when the browser receives a response from the server, and onerror is triggered when an error in communication happens.
 These event handlers will be called asynchronously by the browser, as they occur.

-If an error in the communication happens, we definitely won’t be able to get our data from the server, so the honest thing to do is to reject our promise:
+If an error in the communication happens, we definitely won't be able to get our data from the server, so the honest thing to do is to reject our promise:

 request.onerror = function(){ reject(this.status + " " + this.statusText); };

 If we receive a response from the server, we have to analyze that response and consider the exact situation.
 Without going into too much detail, a server can respond with various things, but in this case, we care only that the response is successful (status 200).
-If it isn’t, again we reject the promise.
+If it isn't, again we reject the promise.

-Even if the server has successfully responded with data, this still doesn’t mean that we’re in the clear.
+Even if the server has successfully responded with data, this still doesn't mean that we're in the clear.
 Because our goal was to get JSON-formatted objects from the server, the JSON code could always have syntax errors.
 This is why, when calling the JSON.parse method, we surround the code with a try-catch statement.
 If an exception occurs while parsing the server response, we also reject the promise.
-With this, we’ve taken care of all bad scenarios that can happen.
+With this, we've taken care of all bad scenarios that can happen.

 If everything goes according to plan, and we successfully obtain our objects, we can safely resolve the promise.
 Finally, we can use our getJSON function to fetch ninjas from the server: